Keto is one of the stricter diets out there. There’s no doubt about that.

 We all know that cheat days are bad for you.
-What makes keto unique from the rest of other diets is that keto is a very specific way of eating that changes your metabolic state where your body uses ketones for fuel compared to other diets that keep your body using glucose.
+Keto is a very specific way of eating that changes your metabolic state.
+It encourages your body to use ketones for fuel compared to other diets that keep your body using glucose.

 Therefore, if you decide to have a cheat day or cheat days, you need to weigh the risk versus rewards and decide if it’s worth it for you to even consider having cheat days.

 Now let’s talk about recovery and how to get back into ketosis after cheat meals.

 How Do You Go Back to Keto After Cheating?

 There is no quick fix to get back into ketosis quickly after cheat days.
 You just simply start again like you were on day one.

 In short, just get back on track as soon as possible.

 If you have had a carby meal, just make sure your next one is keto, and that you continue as usual.